SiCP: Simultaneous Individual and Cooperative Perception for 3D Object Detection in Connected and Automated Vehicles: Introduction

-The contributions of this work are as follows: \begin{itemize} \item For the first time, we recognize the significance of simultaneous individual and cooperative perception in connected and automated vehicles. \item The proposed solution excels in cooperative perception task, surpassing the state-of-the-art models in performance, while achieving result on par with leading standalone 3D detection models in individual perception task. \item The proposed DP-Net is a Plug-and-Play module as it can be seamlessly integrated into other individual perception models, enabling simultaneous individual and cooperative perception. \item The proposed DP-Net is also a lightweight component, comprising just 0.13M parameters, representing a mere 1.7\% increase from the PointPillars~\cite{lang2019pointpillars} backbone model. \item The proposed SiCP framework will facilitate the exploration of novel and effective designs for feature extractors, feature fusion, and detection heads, enabling simultaneous individual and cooperative perception.
+\item For the first time, we recognize the significance of employing a single 3D object detection network for simultaneous individual and cooperative perception within connected and automated vehicles.
+We present the SiCP framework as a novel solution to fill this gap. \item The proposed DP-Net is an innovative Plug-and-Play module as it can be seamlessly integrated into other standalone 3D detection models, enabling simultaneous individual and cooperative perception. \item The proposed DP-Net is also a lightweight component, comprising just 0.13M parameters, representing a mere 1.7\% increase from the standalone 3D perception model~\cite{lang2019pointpillars}. \item The proposed DP-Net exhibits robustness in addressing alignment errors caused by asynchronous communication and inaccurate localization between vehicles.

 \end{itemize}